 Each generation's habits align well with its average attention span when it comes to content consumption.

-While millennials will pay attention to content for 12 seconds, Gen Z will only focus on it for eight seconds.
 Furthermore, Gen Z enjoys quick or short-form video content, like that of Snapchat or Instagram Stories, while millennials value long-form content, such as detailed videos or podcasts.

-This means that those advertising or marketing to millennials can get away with slightly longer or more in-depth content while those marketing to Gen Z will want to get their value proposition out as quickly and seamlessly as possible in their campaigns.
+This means that those advertising or marketing to millennials can get away with slightly longer or more in-depth content, while those marketing to Gen Z will want to get their value proposition out as quickly and seamlessly as possible in their campaigns.

 As I've mentioned above, most of today's social and online platforms are becoming more video-driven.
 This mirrors the fact that video usage is growing quickly amongst both generations.

-Whether you're creating long-form content for millennials or short-form clips for Gen Z, you'll want to embrace mobile-optimized video when promoting your brand to either audience.
+Either way, if you're creating long-form content for millennials or short-form clips for Gen Z, you'll want to embrace mobile-optimized video when promoting your brand to either audience.

 Branded Content

-When it comes to learning about brands or products on social media, each generation also has its own unique preferences.
-For example, Gen Z prefers to learn about products through social media-based videos and influencer marketing, while millennials will respond to a variety of promotional strategies including more traditional online ads, social media marketing, and branded podcasts.
+For example, Gen Z prefers to learn about products through social media-based videos and influencer marketing, while millennials will respond to a variety of promotional strategies, including more traditional online ads, social media marketing, and branded podcasts.

 U.S. Consumer Trends Report